NickAmari/Projects/Templated Linked List/README.txt

 Nicholas Amari
 April 20 2021

-Templated Linked List No zombie problem
+Templated Linked List in C

-mainAmari.cpp includes the .h files, all named appropriately
+Built a linked List data structure to be implimented with any data type.

-mainAmari is a large testFile.
+Custom classes can now be easily sorted using this LinkedList Structure.